 Deakin University offers admission to postgraduate courses through a number of Admission categories.

 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 For more information on the Deakin Admissions Policy visit The Guide.

 To be eligible for entry into the Graduate Diploma of Communication applicants require:

 - a bachelor degree from an approved tertiary institution; or

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.

 Applications for credit transfer will be considered depending on the quality and subject matter of the student's prior qualifications and professional experience

-The Graduate Certificate of Media and Communication, the Graduate Diploma of Media and Communication and the Master of Communication comprise a suite of fully articulated courses.
+The Graduate Certificate of Communication, the Graduate Diploma of Communication and the Master of Communication comprise a suite of fully articulated courses.
 Successful completion of a Graduate Certificate will lead to entry into either the Graduate Diploma or the Master of Communication with up to 4 credit points for credit transfer.
 Successful completion of a Graduate Diploma will lead to entry into the Master of Communication with up to 8 credit points for credit transfer.